jameshfisher/jameshfisher.com/_posts/2017-01-30-how-to-read-man-pages.md

   - documentation
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  The `man` command is used to access the UNIX manual pages, which are organized into numbered sections. `man` searches a predefined path to find the relevant manual page.
 ---

 UNIX systems traditionally come with a built-in manual.
 How do we read it?